 A Charleston drug trafficking lawyer who is familiar with the South Carolina Code of Laws could review the details of your case and prepare an appropriate legal defense to the charges you are facing.
-A lawyer could also safeguard your legal rights, including your constitutional right to due process.
+A local drug defense attorney could also safeguard your legal rights, including your constitutional right to due process.

 Drug Trafficking Laws in Charleston

 South Carolina law distinguishes drug trafficking from the lesser offense of possession based on the amount of drugs or controlled substances in a person’s possession.

 The amount of a drug or controlled substance a person must be in possession of to constitute drug trafficking varies by drug.
 A person could be charged with and prosecuted for drug trafficking if found to be in possession of any of the following drugs in the amount indicated:

 - Heroin or morphine — 4 grams or more

 - MDMA or ecstasy — 100 tablets, capsules, etc., or more

 - LSD — 100 tablets, capsules, etc., or more